-While Laser Eye Surgery cannot specifically treat lazy eye, suitability for Laser Eye Surgery depends on the best corrected visual acuity of the lazy eye.
-Many patients with mild lazy eyes have had successful outcomes after Laser Eye Surgery!
+While Laser Eye Surgery cannot specifically treat amblyopia, suitability for Laser Eye Surgery depends on the best corrected visual acuity of the lazy eye.
+In fact, many patients with mild amblyopia have had successful outcomes after Laser Eye Surgery!
 The only way to know for sure is through a rigorous screening program.